-There are several companies making wild claims about thermal roof tile coatings, they claim that homeowners can shave several hundred pounds each year off their heating bills by having their roof tiles coated with a coloured paint.
+There are several companies making wild claims about thermal roof tile coatings, they claim that homeowners can shave several hundred pounds each year off their heating bills by having their roof tiles coated with coloured paint.

 There is however a fundamental problem, even if the roof tile coatings have thermal properties (and that is questionable), most roofs in the UK are vented, so any thermal tile coating would have no effect whatsoever on the performance of the roof to retain heat.

 Roof vents are used to prevent the build-up of condensation, they partly explain why the loft is always cold and breezy in the winter.

 Not to worry – the loft insulation placed just above the ceiling will keep the house below warm.

 Here is a statement from Rushcliffe Borough Council, taken from their website:

 Following reports of door-to-door salesmen in the Rushcliffe area offering to coat your roof, claiming it will help it to retain heat, Trading Standards have issued the following warning:

 Trading Standards has received reports about businesses cold-calling and offering a roof cleaning and coating process.
 It is claimed the coating process provides thermal insulation.
 Roof tiles are designed to allow air to circulate in the roof space, so simply painting the tiles will provide no benefit to your homes’ thermal efficiency.
 In addition, the use of high-pressure hoses to clean the roof can actually damage tiles and force water in to the roof space.
 You may be tempted by a very low initial quote but the price may rise when the job starts.
 The work may be unnecessary and the quality poor.